How to choose the best mobile phone

 Want to choose the best mobile phone for you?
 Sign up today for a £1 trial to access all our expert reviews and Best Buys.

-The best mobile phones will take the place of your camera, mean your iPod doesn’t leave your desk drawer and last a full working day of web browsing and calls without the need for a recharge.
+The best mobile phones will take the place of your camera, mean your iPod doesn’t leave your desk drawer and allow a full working day of web browsing and calls without the need for a recharge.

-The latest apps will run smoothly and the screen will mean video and pictures look great and text is clear.
+The latest apps will run smoothly, and the screen will mean video and pictures look great and text is clear.
 See below for the key things to look for when choosing a new mobile phone.

 Take a look at our mobile phone Best Buys to discover the models we recommend.

-And for those looking for the cheapest option possible, we recommend you spend at least £100 to avoid ending up with a dud.
+If you just want the cheapest option possible, we recommend you spend at least £100 to avoid ending up with a dud.

-iOS, Android or Windows - which OS is best?
+iOS, Android or Windows: which OS is best?

-All iPhones use iOS and, unlike with Android, the experience of using the operating system is broadly similar whichever iPhone you buy.
-New updates to iOS are released each year, but some older iPhones may be able to run only older versions.
-That can mean you miss out on a few of the latest apps, new features and security patches introduced by Apple.
+All iPhones use iOS and, unlike Android, the experience of using the operating system is broadly similar whichever iPhone you buy.
+New updates to iOS are released each year, but some older iPhones may be able to run only older versions – for instance, only iPhones from and including the iPhone 5 can run the latest iOS 10.

 - Pros It’s easy to use and quick to learn, even if you haven’t used a smartphone before.
 It provides access to the well-stocked Apple app store – where apps are vetted before being released so you can rest assured they’re safe to use.